Microsoft Applications Modeling Best Practices

 Import Template

-Click the link to get your own copy of the Office 365 import template and kick-start your modeling with LeanIX.
+Click the link to get your own copy of the Office 365 import template and kick-start your modeling with SAP LeanIX.

 SharePoint Online